-3) Maintenance and Operation
+3. Maintenance and Operation

-Proposals for Acquisition or Upgrade of Research Equipment, Support of National or Regional Multi-User Facilities, and Support for Early Career Investigators must include a section describing the provisions for maintenance and operation of relevant laboratory or field equipment.
+Proposals for Acquisition or Upgrade of Research Equipment, and Community Facility Support, must include a section describing the provisions for maintenance and operation of relevant laboratory or field equipment.
 This section should describe how and by whom the requested instrumentation is to be operated and maintained.
 If the instrument(s) being requested is/are for replacement of similar existing equipment, available data on user charges and related income, machine downtime, cost of instrument service contacts or available technical support should be discussed.
 Details regarding user scheduling decision procedures, relevant safety provisions and plans for user training should also be included.
-Biosketches should be included for existing or identified candidates for technical support personnel, whether or not NSF/EAR funding is requested for their support.
-The management plan should refer specifically to any relevant institutional support of facilities, equipment and other resources described in the appropriate section of the proposal (see GPG Chapter II C 2 i).
+The management plan should refer specifically to any relevant institutional support of facilities, equipment and other resources described in the appropriate section of the proposal.